 ‘For God so loved the world that he gave his one and only Son’ (John3:16)

-In the first 3 Gospels of the Brit Chadasha, G-d speaks and identifies Jesus as his Son whom He loves – the first occurrences of ‘love’.
-In the 4th Gospel, Jesus is the ‘only son’ whom G-d must give up.
+In the first 3 Gospels of the Brit Chadasha, G-d speaks and identifies Yeshua as his Son whom He loves – the first occurrences of ‘love’.
+In the 4th Gospel, Yeshua is the ‘only son’ whom G-d must give up.

 |Abraham “took two of his servants with him” (v.3) |